World Trade Center (1973–2001): North and South Towers

-One World Trade Center and Two World Trade Center, commonly referred to as the Twin Towers, were designed by architect Minoru Yamasaki as framed tube structures, which provided tenants with open floor plans, uninterrupted by columns or walls.
-They were the main buildings of the World Trade Center.
-Construction of the North Tower at One World Trade Center began in 1966 with the South Tower at Two World Trade Center.
+1 World Trade Center (the North Tower) and 2 World Trade Center (the South Tower) were the main buildings of the complex.
+The visually nearly identical skyscrapers, commonly referred to as the Twin Towers, were designed by architect Minoru Yamasaki as framed tube structures, an at the time novel design which provided tenants with open floor plans, uninterrupted by columns or walls.
+Construction of the towers began in 1966.
 When completed in 1972, 1 World Trade Center became the tallest building in the world for two years, surpassing the Empire State Building after its 40-year reign.
-The North Tower stood 1368 ft tall and featured a 362 foot telecommunications antenna or mast that was built on the roof in 1979 (upgraded in 1999 to accommodate DTV broadcasts).
+The North Tower stood 1368 ft tall and featured a 362 foot telecommunications antenna or mast that was built on the roof in 1979 (which was upgraded in 1999 to accommodate DTV broadcasts).
 With this addition, the highest point of the North Tower reached 1730 ft.
-Chicago's Willis Tower, then called Sears Tower which was finished in May 1973, reached 1450 ft at the rooftop.
+Chicago's Willis Tower, then called Sears Tower, which was finished in May 1973, reached 1450 ft at the rooftop.

 When completed in 1973, the South Tower became the second tallest building in the world at 1362 ft.
 Its rooftop observation deck was 1362 ft high and its indoor observation deck was 1310 ft high.
 Each tower stood over 1350 ft high, and occupied about 1 acre of the total 16 acre of the site's land.
 During a press conference in 1973, Yamasaki was asked, "Why two 110-story buildings?
 Why not one 220-story building?"
 His tongue-in-cheek response was: "I didn't want to lose the human scale."
 Architectural critic Ada Louise Huxtable criticized the design of the twin towers when they were first announced, saying: "Here we have the world's daintiest architecture for the world's biggest buildings."

-The twin towers had more floors (at 110) than any other building before the completion of the Sears Tower in 1973.
-Their floor counts were not matched until the construction of the Sears Tower, and they were not surpassed until the construction of the Burj Khalifa, which opened in 2010.
+The Twin Towers had more floors (at 110) than any other building before the completion of the Sears Tower in 1973.
+This number of floors was not surpassed until the construction of the Burj Khalifa, which opened in 2010.
+The towers were also the world's tallest twin buildings until 1996, when the Petronas Towers opened.
 Each tower had a total mass of around 500,000 tons.